seregazhuk/seregazhuk.github.io_old/_posts/2016-07-30-laravel-logging-to-db.md

     Jenssegers\Mongodb\MongodbServiceProvider::class,
 {% endhighlight %}

 The last part is simply to extend our `Log` model from `Jenssegers\Mongodb\Eloquent\Model`.
-And becouse we use two database connections, we need to specify the connection.
+And because we use two database connections, we need to specify the connection.
 I've also specified the collection name:

 {% highlight php %}